mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Here goes," he said out loud, and proceeded to inhale the Kanosin.
 He took a moderately sized inhale and quickly stopped closer to Penyi to breathe it into hae mouth during inhale.
 Thi didn't respond.
 Kip took another drag from the pipe and breathed it into hae mouth, and this time thi shriveled hae face and started to cough lightly.

 	"Penyi!"
-He laughed, but then remembered that he wasn't done.
+He laughed, but then remembered that he couldn't stop yet.

 	He warmed up the hotrod again and moved it toward the incision he had made to relieve the pressure on hae brain.
 With three gentle presses he cauterized the wound while Penyi made wincing faces but took the pain.